DiamondLightSource/gerrit-plugins/README.md

 This will prompt for release versions as will as setting the `SNAPSHOT` version for the next release.
 This process also creates a tag and pushes it.
 It also pushes the branch but doesn't update locally so a `git fetch` should be run.

+After this there will be some prepared release files in the repository which can be cleaned with `mvn release:clean`.
+This is required if another release is also made in the future in the same repository clone.

 GitHub actions have been configured to build the project and also to create a GitHub release when tags are pushed (matching the specific prefix).
 This allows the individual plugin jars to be downloaded from the release page.